-Applications are open for Young Leaders’ Program (YLP) for 2019-2020 academic year.
-These opportunities are available for international students to pursue master’s program in the field of Public Administration/Public Policy, Local Governance, Healthcare Administration, Business Administration and Law from October 2019 in Japan.
+Applications are open for the Young Leaders’ Program (YLP) for the 2019-2020 academic year.
+These opportunities are available for international students to pursue a master’s program in the field of Public Administration/Public Policy, Local Governance, Healthcare Administration, Business Administration and Law from October 2019 in Japan.

 The Young Leaders’ Program (YLP) aims to contribute to the fostering of future national leaders in Asian and other countries.
 In addition, while deepening the participants’ understanding about Japan, it should help form a network among national leaders, contributing to the establishment of friendly relationships and improved policy planning activities among Asian and other countries, including Japan.